razerofficial/corona-plugin-razer-sdk/README.md

 * Download and install [CoronaSDK](https://developer.coronalabs.com/downloads/coronasdk)

 * Download and install [JDK7 (32-bit)](https://docs.coronalabs.com/daily/guide/start/installWin/index.html) which is required on Windows in order to handle the keystore properly for Android building

+* Activate the [Razer Corona Plugin](https://marketplace.coronalabs.com/plugin/razer-zone-store) on your `Corona` account

 ### Corona Enterprise